-A bubbled up tattoo may scare you at first, but this condition is quite common, especially when you don’t take care of your tattoo.
 Bubbling in tattoos occurs during the healing stage when water gets trapped in the scabs.
-Scabbing is a good sign that your tattoo is almost through the healing stage.
-But it does get a bit uncomfortable, especially when the feeling of itchiness becomes irresistible.
+Scabbing is a good sign that your tattoo is almost through the normal healing stage.
+The bubbling stage is not painful, though it can be itchy.

-There are a few reasons why tattoo bubbling might occur, but you can prevent it by following a few tips.
+There are a few reasons as to why tattoo bubbling might occur, but most are preventable if you follow a few tips.
 So if you find yourself in a similar situation and are not sure what to do, you have come to the right place.
 Read this article as it will guide you on how to prevent tattoo bubbling and why it happens.

 The Reason behind Tattoo Bubbling